Who: Viet Thanh Nguyen

 There is a huge struggle between what makes writing idealistic and artistic—which is about the process, something very intuitive and spiritual in some ways—versus the outcome, things like getting a story published, getting a book published, getting the recognition that our very human egos crave and so on.

 There’s no good way to advise anybody how to deal with these things because they are very basic human conundrums between doing what we believe in and desiring the material things that the world offers us—and feeling frustrated when we don’t get them.
-So I’ll just tell my younger self: Be patient.
-Get ready to suffer, and if you get lucky, maybe something will work out, but there’s no guarantee.
-You have to love what you do because if the material things don’t work out in the world of writing, you still have to love the writing process itself no matter how challenging and even miserable it might be.
+So I would tell my younger self: Be patient.
+Get ready to suffer, and if you get lucky, maybe something will work out.
+But there’s no guarantee.
+You have to love what you do because if the material things don’t work out in the world of writing, you still have to love the writing process itself, no matter how challenging and even miserable it might be.